security-notes/infobyte-faraday-wiki/CouchDB.md

 ### Basic setup

+Faraday Server needs to comunicate to Couch Databases to function.
+In order to set up the server, we'll first configure and run couchdb.

 Edit CouchDB configuration file located in /etc/couchdb/local.ini and set bind_address to the required IP.
 Then restart CouchDB as follows:
 ```